aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/get/_index.md

 ---
+title: "Get"
-title: "Get Field from a Document"
+second_title: "Fields in a Document"
 type: docs
 url: /fields/get/
 aliases: [/get-field-from-a-document/]
-weight: 40
+weight: 30
 ---

 This REST API allows you to get a field from a document, section or paragraph.